Lépin-le-Lac

-Lépin-le-Lac (/fr/; "Lépin-the-Lake"; Arpitan: Lépen-le-Léc), also simply known as Lépin, is a rural commune in the Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
-In 2020, it had a population of 469.
+Lépin-le-Lac (/fr/; 'Lépin-the-Lake'; Arpitan: Lépen-le-Léc), also simply known as Lépin, is a rural commune in the Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
+As of 2023, the population of the commune was 466.
 It lies on the south-southwestern shore of the Lac d'Aiguebelette, one of the largest natural lakes in the area.

 Geography

 It is located just southwest of Aiguebelette-le-Lac, which covers part of the Chaîne de l'Épine.
 On the other side of the ridge is Chambéry, 11.3 km (7 mi) east of Lépin-le-Lac.

 Transport

 Lépin-le-Lac is served by Lépin-le-Lac-La Bauche station on the railway line from Saint-André-le-Gaz to Chambéry.